Influenzanet/authentication-service/docs/api-methods/login-admin.md

 **Login Admin**
 ----
-  Check email and password for logging in as an admin and return a token if credentials are correct.
+  Check email and password for login in as an admin and return a token if credentials are correct.
+User has to be in the admin list to be able to sign in as an admin.
+The role 'admin' is written into the token.

 * **URL**